The Key Differences Between Hatha Yoga vs. Yin Yoga

 Selecting between Hatha Yoga and Yin Yoga depends largely on your personal goals and what you hope to achieve from your yoga practice.

-If your goal is to build strength, improve flexibility, and engage in an active practice, Hatha Yoga may be the better choice.
+If your goal is to build strength, improve flexibility, and engage in an active practice, Hatha Yoga may be a better choice.

 On the other hand, if you seek relaxation, stress relief, and improved joint mobility, Yin Yoga might suit your needs more effectively.